julien6387/supvisors/docs/configuration.rst

 .. note::

-    The options of the ``application`` section MUST be declared in the following order.
+    The options below can be declared in any order in the ``application`` section.
-    In the next version of |Supvisors|, it will be possible to declare them in any order.

 ``distribution``